ghi-electronics/Documentation/software/tinyclr/tutorials/graphics.md

 ---
 ## 2D Matrix copy
-The built-in native 2D Matrix extract/copy is an simple, fast and efficient way to crop out an area of an image.
+The built-in native 2D Matrix extract/copy is an simple, fast and efficient way to crop out an area of an image. `GroupSize` is the pixel size in bytes.
+TinyCLR OS is 16bpp graphics, that is `GroupSize = 2`.

 ```cs
 var groupSize = 2;